Pawehe (Hawaiian Tattooed Gourd)

 Carving the skin which is like the skin of an apple.
 I use my woodburning tool to cut out my design.
 It is not plugged in but it has a great tip for this process.

 After the carving is completed, let the gourd sit for a few days without dye in it.
 Then make some strong Kona coffee or I make my dye from Hawaiian Sandalwood Bark when I can get my hands on a good supply of bark.
 I soak the bark in a 5 gallon bucket of water and when my gourd is ready, in goes the dye.

 In this picture, the bark dye has been in the gourd for 1 week.
 It is coming through and you can still see the green skin but some of it is turning brown.
 In another 6 or 7 weeks this gourd will be done.
 UPDATE: This gourd didnʻt make it.
 After hours and days of carving the intricate design on it, it collapsed after 3 weeks.

 Step 3: Finished Gourds

 After 8 weeks, the skin has molded and the dye has moved out to the outside of the shell to give the gourd this beautiful color.
 This gourd is still soaking wet inside and will take about 2 weeks or so to totally dry out.
 There are seeds and goop inside as well that will be removed when dried.
 Then I soak the whole gourd in sea water for a week to cure it so the worms won't eat it.
-Once it is completely dry inside and out, I rub the gourd with kukui nut oil to give it the sheen the gourd below has.
+Once it is completely dry inside and out, I rub the gourd with kukui nut oil to give it the sheen the gourds below have.